dalmo1991/superflexPy/doc/numerical_solver.rst

-Computational efficiency is not the greatest strength of pure Python, but libraries like Numpy and Numba can help in pushing the performance closer to traditionally fast languages as Fortran and C.
+Computational efficiency is not the greatest strength of pure Python, but libraries like Numpy and Numba can help in pushing the performance closer to traditionally fast languages such as Fortran and C.

 Numpy provides highly efficient arrays for vectorized operations (i.e. elementwise operations between arrays).
 Numba provides a “just-in-time compiler” that can be used to compile (at runtime) a normal Python method to machine code that interacts efficiently with Numpy arrays.
-The combined use of Numpy and Numba is extremely effective when solving ODEs, where the method loops through a vector to perform element-wise operations.
+The combined use of Numpy and Numba is extremely effective when solving ODEs, where the method loops through a vector to perform elementwise operations.

 For this reason we provide Numba-optimized versions of :code:`NumericalApproximator` and :code:`RootFinder`, which enable efficient